 Did you know that Japan and Palau are the only two countries in the world that have an official public holiday dedicated to their elderly citizens?
 Learn why, when and how this day is celebrated in Japan.

-It’s no secret the Japanese have one of the longest life expectancies in the world — and with an elderly population generally held in high regard by society.
-And just like Japan has national holidays to honor children, there is one day each year dedicated solely to the oldest members of the community, making it only the second country in the world to have an official public holiday for its senior population (Palau is the other).
+It’s no secret the Japanese have one of the longest life expectancies in the world—with an average lifespan of 85.77 years, Japan ranks second in the world.
+And that’s all thanks to the elderly population which is generally held in high regard by society.
+Just as Japan has national holidays to honor children, there is one day each year dedicated solely to the oldest members of the community, making it only the second country in the world to have an official public holiday for its senior population (Palau is the other).
 This year falling on Monday, September 19, the Japanese celebrate Keiro no Hi, or Respect for the Aged Day, throughout the country.

 This launched a tradition in the village and the same gathering was organized again the following year.

 The day’s popularity spread by word-of-mouth and following a series of negotiations with local governments, this “Old Folks Day” was designated a national holiday in 1966 as Respect for the Aged Day.
 The date was changed to the third Monday of the month in 2003.

 Everything about the elderly population in society, but more specifically their wisdom and accomplishments, is celebrated on this day.
 Celebrating longevity is the other reason behind Respect for the Aged Day.
 Living a long and healthy life is highly respected in Japan and the day serves as a reminder not only to care for the elderly in your family, but also to take care of oneself.
 It’s a day to reflect on where we’ve been and see how the lessons of those who came before us can help us live better lives.

 Japan has the highest number of centenarians in the entire world, recently topping an impressive record of 70,000, the majority being women.